derekdjia/AI_Generated_Recipes/README.md

 	    4 ears corn, husked
 	    4 tablespoons olive oil, divided

 Here's an example of a partial list of ingredients of a recipe.
-The record is given as  | quantity, unit, (type), unit, prepared method. uan
+Each line of ingredient has the follow format:

+	* Quantity
+	* Unit
+	* Type (Optional)
+	* Food
+	* Method of preparation

 #### 2.2.2 Natural Language Processing: Instructions

 	    Place potatoes into a large pot and cover with salted water; bring to a boil.